anmolgarg/eazyenv/README.md

 ## Security
 All jupyter servers must be password protected with a hashed password e.g. `sha1:739c7b2c8795:705ea47498297a1aa6b3befd9ce35581c54b33db`.

 To create a password, use the [jupyter notebook python API](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#preparing-a-hashed-password).
-If you need help with this, contact anmolgarg.
 If no password provided when running `start-lab.sh`, you will be locked out.
 <br><br>

 ## Do you want more